 How do I keep the local dogs from relieving themselves on my property?
 I have tried black pepper, moth balls, Lysol, Pine Sol, and some of those sprays specifically designed to keep dogs away.
-What is a person to do, summer is just around the corner?

 I got this from one of the home shows on The Learning Channel and it works.